Overall: 14430 8561 11759 2123

 Analog Piano suits contemporary musical styles where a typical multi sampled grand piano might feel too "classical" for the context.
 It is particularly effective in roots rock, electronica and dance.
 Included in the instrument are key effects like tube saturation and tremolo, plus an amp cab simulator with a choice of classic models and a convolved spring reverb to add extra authenticity to the vintage tones.
 The three presets can be switched in in any combination, and envelope control over attack and release allows for gentler pad or texture sounds to be generated.

-Analog Piano is available now from Rhythmic Robot and costs £12.95.
+Analog Piano is available now from Rhythmic Robot: audio demos are up on the website.